 - If heart sounds are weakly audible, ask the patient to hold their breath after exhaling.

 - Assess the following:

-- The first (S1) and second (S2) heart sounds are physiological sounds that are heard in all healthy individuals.
+- The first (S1) and second (S2) heart sounds are physiological sounds heard in all healthy individuals.

-- The third (S3) and fourth (S4) heart sounds may be physiological (particularly in young adults, pregnant women, and the elderly) or indicate an underlying pathology.
+- The third (S3) and fourth (S4) heart sounds may be physiological (particularly in young adults, pregnant women, and the elderly) or pathological.

 |Extra heart sounds (gallops)|

-Gallops more commonly arise from the left side of the heart.
-Gallops that originate from the left side of the heart become softer with inspiration while those that originate from the right side become louder!
+Gallops that originate from the left side of the heart (the most common) become softer with inspiration, while those that originate from the right side become louder.

 Changes in intensity